chec/commerce.js/docs/01_Products.md

 ---
+title: Products
+description: 'The Products and Categories endpoints in Commerce.js.'
+position: 1
-title: Products description: '' position: 1 category: Products
+category: Products
 ---

 This section of the documentation goes through the core [products](#list-products) resource and